 Iontophoresis has been used to treat excessive sweating on the hands and feet since the 1940s.
 It's particularly useful for people who've tried prescription or clinical strength antiperspirants, but have found that they need a stronger treatment.
 For people with hyperhidrosis of the hands and/or feet, iontophoresis treatments can dramatically decrease sweating.
 One study found that iontophoresis helped 91% of patients with excessive palmoplantar (hands and feet) sweating.
 Another study showed that iontophoresis reduced sweating by 81%.
+Recently, we have been hearing anecdotes that iontophoresis is helping patients with excessive sweating of other body areas, too.

 During iontophoresis, a medical device is used to pass a mild electrical current through water (usually utilizing shallow pans big enough for your hands or feet) and through the skin's surface.
 There are no significant or serious side effects and the benefits are long-term, provided you keep up with the maintenance schedule your doctor recommends (usually once per week).